How Sample Companies Can Create Value from the GRBN’s ENGAGE MR Program

 I’ve gotten a lot out of being a Champion in the GRBN’s ENGAGE MR program and we’re currently working hard at InnovateMR to be amongst the first companies to be awarded the GRBN / Insights Association ENGAGE MR Champion Certificate.
 Wherever you are in the value chain, if you care about the future of our sector and the importance of participants to that future, I recommend you show your commitment by signing up for the program and working towards your own ENGAGE MR Champion certificate.
 Please contact Andrew Cannon at GRBN to find out more.

 Are you interested in learning more about InnovateMR’s panel management expertise?
-Check out our resource library here.
-Or, better yet, email us today to schedule a discussion with Innovate’s Chief Research Officer and resident panel expert, Lisa Wilding-Brown.
+Email us today to schedule a discussion with Innovate’s Chief Research Officer and resident panel expert, Lisa Wilding-Brown.